 Storing your suede properly is as important as knowing how to clean suede.
 If your furniture is suede, keep the sun off of it.
 Sun can fade suede, especially if it is dyed suede.
 Brush or vacuum your furniture regularly with a soft bristle brush to remove dirt and dust.
 Store colored suede clothing in a dark closet.
 Consider covering it with a dust cloth.
 Do not lose heart if a favorite suede garment gets stained, suede that loses its color or becomes stained can be dyed to a new or darker color.

 Cleaning Your Suede

-Suede while awesome to wear can be a bother to clean.
+Suede, while awesome to wear, can be a bother to clean.
 To save your dry-cleaning bill, you can spot treat your suede shoes and clothing.
 Just remember to be gentle and always try the method out on a hidden area first.
 Now that you know how to deal with suede, get some tips on how to clean faux leather.